Racism in the United States: Arab Americans

 Racism against Arab Americans and racialized Islamophobia against American Muslims have risen concomitantly with tensions between the American government and the Islamic world.
 Since the September 11, 2001, attacks in the United States, discrimination and racialized violence has markedly increased against Arab Americans and many other religious and cultural groups.
 Scholars, including Sunaina Maira and Evelyn Alsultany, argue that in the post-September 11 climate, the markers of the racialization of Muslim Americans are cultural, political, and religious rather than phenotypic.

-In addition to attacks against Muslim Arabs based on their religion, numerous Christian Arabs have also been attacked based on their appearances.
+In addition to attacks against Muslim Arabs based on their religion, numerous Christian Arabs (who until recently constituted a majority of Arab Americans) have also been attacked based on their appearances, as have Assyrians and Chaldeans.
 Non-Arab and non-Muslim Middle Eastern people, as well as South Asians of different ethnic/religious backgrounds (Hindus, Muslims and Sikhs) have been stereotyped as "Arabs" and racialized in a similar manner.
 The case of Balbir Singh Sodhi, a Sikh who was murdered at a Mesa, Arizona gas station by a white supremacist for "looking like an Arab terrorist" (because of the turban, a requirement of Sikhism), as well as that of Hindus being attacked for "being Muslims" have achieved prominence and criticism following the September 11 attacks.

 Racial profiling has been a growing problem for Arab Americans since the September 11 attacks.
 Particularly in airports, Arab Americans are often subject to heightened security screening, pre-boarding searches and interrogations, and sometimes, they are denied passage "based solely on the belief that ethnicity or national origin increases passengers' flight risk."

 On January 27, 2017, President Donald Trump signed Executive Order 13769, titled "Protecting the Nation from Foreign Terrorist Entry into the United States", otherwise known as the "Muslim Ban".
 Entry was suspended for persons coming from Iran, Iraq, Libya, Somalia, Sudan, Syria, and Yemen.
 More than 700 travelers were detained, and up to 60,000 visas were "provisionally revoked".